Blowin' Me Up (With Her Love)

-"Blowin' Me Up (With Her Love)" is the debut solo single by American recording artist JC Chasez.
+"Blowin' Me Up (With Her Love)" is the debut solo single by American singer JC Chasez.
 The song was released as a single from the soundtrack to the 2002 film Drumline and was included on Chasez's 2004 debut studio album Schizophrenic.
 In the United Kingdom, the single was released as a double A-side with Chasez's following single, "Some Girls (Dance with Women)" in February 2004.

 The song was written by Chasez and Dallas Austin, the latter having produced the Drumline film.
 In keeping with the theme of the movie, the beat contains drums and band instruments.
 The music video was released on December 12, 2002.

 Background

 In 2002, JC Chasez's band *NSYNC was on a hiatus.
 During the hiatus, Chasez continued work as a songwriter while also considering acting in movies.
 While working with Dallas Austin on songs for the Drumline movie, Austin urged Chasez to sing on the track and to consider recording a solo album, which would become his album Schizophrenic.